VirusTotal/yara/docs/writingrules.rst

             `>>`      Bitwise right shift
 ----------  --------  -----------------------------------------  -------------
-6           &         Bitwise and                                Left-to-right
+6           &         Bitwise AND                                Left-to-right
 ----------  --------  -----------------------------------------  -------------
-7           ^         Bitwise xor                                Left-to-right
+7           ^         Bitwise XOR                                Left-to-right
 ----------  --------  -----------------------------------------  -------------
-8           `|`       Bitwise or                                 Left-to-right
+8           `|`       Bitwise OR                                 Left-to-right
 ----------  --------  -----------------------------------------  -------------
 9           <         Less than                                  Left-to-right